Shanghai Dumpling Shop Restaurant Review, Millbrae

 Pans: (Avoid)

 Pan Fried Pork Buns ($6.25) had eight buns that were not fried too much.
 Skin was way too thick, no soup!
-The version at nearby San Bruno’s Sunny Shanghai (RIP) or San Francisco’s Five Happiness is way better.
+The version at nearby Sunnyvale’s Shanghai Flavor Shop is the best in the SF Area.
 On another visit, the quality improved, so send them back if they are not cooked right.
 Re-frying them at home improved them.

-Check out our Shanghai restaurant reviews for the real deal, Shanghai food that we have in the San Francisco Bay Area is not very close in quality.
+Check out our Shanghai restaurant reviews for the real deal, Shanghai, China food that we have in the San Francisco Bay Area is not very close in quality.

-Shanghai Dumpling Shop had decent service but nothing outstanding.
+Shanghai Dumpling Shop had fair service but nothing worth writing home about.
 You had to track down servers to get things.
 The food was decent, with the highlights the steamed dumplings.
 This is the go to place for Shanghai dumplings for those that live nearby.
 This restaurant has lunch specials during the week.

 331 Grand Ave.